Drehmal-Team/drehmal-utilities/obsidian/docu/Design/Namespacing.md

 Proper namespacing is crucial to keeping Ntils running smoothly and cleanly.
+Write more here later bleh.